projectarkc/arkc-server/README.rst

 What is ArkC?
 -------------

+ArkC is not another Shadowsocks.

-ArkC allows users to enjoy free web browsing without worrying about censorship measures like IP blacklists.
-For VPS owners they are better equipped to share their VPS to people around them, or share online, the proxy hosted on their VPS.
+It enable server owners to let anyone enjoy free web browsing, without worrying IP blacklists.
+With ArkC VPS owners they are better equipped to share their VPS to people around them, or share online, the proxy hosted on their VPS.

 For a more detailed description, please visit our website and read our page `Understand ArkC <https://arkc.org/understand-arkc/>`__. 中文版本的介绍在这一页面 `ArkC的原理 <https://arkc.org/understand_arkc_zh_cn/>`__。